-Another colorful way to make a mason jar vase is to paint the inside which provides a nice glossy finish.
+You may have seen colorful mason jar vases that are painted on the inside.
+When the jar is painted on the inside, the glass provides a nice glossy finish.
 You have to be a little careful about what you put inside, however, so that you don’t scratch the paint.
+My idea for a colored jar is a little easier than painting.
+You also don’t have to worry about the inside getting scratched.

 A patterned craft paper adds a little more colorful interest for a vase and is super easy to make.